It’s Engagement Season!

 Cost of Postage Stamps

 Each piece of stationery you send to your guests requires a stamp.
 The United States Postal Service is still the most popular way to mail cards and letters in the US.
 You could use other shipping companies, but USPS really is the most cost effective choice.
-Here’s the 2019 pricing for the most common postage my brides use.
+Here’s the 2020 pricing for the most common postage my couples use.

 Things That Increase Postage